Ayushmi-Adh/The-Sparks-Foundation-Internship/README.md

 - Implemented Linear Regression for score prediction based on study hours.
 - Visualized the dataset, regression line, and learning curve for model evaluation.
-- Evaluated the model using metrics such as Mean Absolute Error, Mean Squared Error, and R-squared.
+- Evaluated the model using metrics such as Mean Absolute Error, Mean Squared Error, and R-squared..

 ## Repository Structure: